Duke (musician)

 Duke (born Mark Carson Adams) is an English singer, songwriter and producer.

 Biography

+He was born in Newcastle upon Tyne, England.
 He had two Top 10 hits on the Billboard Hot Dance Music/Club Play chart: his deep house version of "So in Love with You", which was his biggest hit, reaching No. 1 in 1997, and his follow-up "Greater," which peaked at No. 9 in 1998.

-Early life

-He was born in Newcastle upon Tyne, England.